 Gorilla habituation experience (GHEX) in Uganda began in January 2014.
-Uganda’s Rushaga gorilla habituation experience is the process of helping mountain gorillas get used to people before tourists are allowed to visit them.
+Uganda’s Rushaga gorilla habituation experience in Bwindi Impenetrable National Park is the process of helping mountain gorillas get used to people before tourists are allowed to visit them.

 Tourists who choose this activity join researchers in the forest and take part in the process.
 This experience gives you more time with the gorillas compared to normal trekking, and only four people are allowed to take part each day.